 This decision will ultimately depend on how you plan to spend your time in Bali.
 Will you be tanning on Kuta Beach?
 Scuba diving in the Amed?
 Or alternating between relaxing in your Bali villa and heading out for some nightlife?
 Tattoos need a few weeks to completely heal, and certain activities you may want to do in Bali can affect the healing process or even make you uncomfortable.

-Generally speaking, if you plan to have your tattoo placed in area on your body which is seldomly covered, it may be better for you to get your tattoo closer to your departure.
+Generally speaking, if you plan to have your tattoo placed in an area on your body that is seldomly covered, it may be better for you to get your tattoo closer to your departure.
 Like most places in Indonesia, Bali has an unforgiving, yet loving tropical climate.
 It is better for your tattoo to be completely covered if you do insist on getting a tattoo upon arrival to Bali.

 Activities like tanning, swimming, and scuba diving can affect a fresh tattoo as well.
-But if you’re coming to Bali simply for therapeutic purposes and just want to unwind by the pool in your villa, then you can get your tattoo at anytime you want.
+But if you’re coming to Bali simply for therapeutic purposes and just want to unwind by the pool in your villa, then you can get your tattoo at any time you want.

 Can I get a tattoo in my villa or hotel?

 Probably one of the biggest perks of getting a tattoo in Bali is that you may be able to choose to get your tattoo right in your own villa or hotel.
 Some tattoo artists are mobile and are able to go through with your tattoo session while you’re in the comfort of your own sanctuary.
 Some of my earlier tattoos that were done in Bali were done while I sat at my dinner table sipping on a banana shake, working on my laptop.